Applied Developmental Psychology: Parenting, autism, early intervention, acceptance and commitment therapy (ACT)

-Rebecca is a second year doctoral student in the Applied Developmental Psychology program, under the guidance of Dr. Pasnak.
+Rebecca is a third year doctoral student in the Applied Developmental Psychology program, under the guidance of Dr. Pasnak.
 She is the CEO of The Language and Behavior Center, which provides comprehensive services to children with autism and related disorders.
 Rebecca became a Board Certified Assistance Behavior Analyst (BCaBA) in 2010, and went on to become a Board Certified Behavior Analyst (BCBA) in 2014.
-She has worked in schools, in clinics, and provided in-home services to children with autism and related disorders.
+She has worked in schools, in clinics, and provided in-home services to children and their families for the past 15 years.
 Through this work she became interested in developmental psychology as it relates to Autism Spectrum Disorder.